 Religious Toleration and Peace (RETOPEA)

 Narratives on Europe today, are often characterised by conflicting views on the relationship between religion and society.
 However, historical dimensions of these narratives have often been neglected in sociological research, and at the same time, the voices of religious people remain largely absent from legal and political discourses.
-The RETOPEA project will carry out both research and innovation activities to tackle this challenge.
+The RETOPEA project carried out both research and innovation activities to tackle this challenge.

 The RETOPEA-Projectgroup at the IEG.
 From left to right: I. Laudito, C. Schellekens, I. Dingel, H. P. Jürgens.

-The project focuses on three main questions:
+The project focused on three main questions:

 - What can religious peace settlements (pacts, treaties and informal settlements) tell us about how complex problems of religious cohabitation were practically handled in the past?